 Apple Glazed Roasted Pork Loin is perfectly sweet and savory.
 Seasoned pork loin is roasted and then drizzled with the most amazing, delicious glaze—impress your guests or treat yourself!

 Whether you’re looking for something new to make for Sunday dinner, or you need an easy and impressive dish to serve up for company, this recipe is super simple and perfectly delicious.
 The roast comes out juicy and flavorful with just the right balance between sweet and savory.
 This is one of those meals that is sure to impress!

-Can this be made in a slow-cooker?
+Can Apple-Glazed Roasted Pork Loin be made in a slow-cooker?

 Yes.
 It is still recommended to sear the pork loin and season it the same.
 Place in slow-cooker and cook on low for about 4 hours or until the internal temperature of the roast reaches 145 degrees Fahrenheit.
 Remove from the slow-cooker and let rest on a plate for 3-5 minutes, while you prepare the glaze.